-Figure A.4 – Production capability model

-Production capability

-A collection of personnel capabilities, equipment capabilities, physical asset capabilities, material capabilities, and process segment capabilities, for a given slice of time (past, current, or future), and defined as committed, available, and unattainable for production operations shall be presented as a production capability.
-The attributes of production capability are the same as operations capability as defined in Table 185.

 (informative) Use and examples

 Use and examples

 This standard is expected to be used in the specification of interfaces (at Level 3 and Level 4) between new applications, between legacy applications, or between new applications and legacy applications.
 That can facilitate the usage of packaged software in a legacy application context, which can be the most powerful initial use of the standard.